Andrewsyl/222/README.md

 ## Reviewing Code

 * Main file is app.py.
 All routing and major functionality is located here.

 ## Improvements

 #### Functionality

 * Improve the error handling.
 Currently there are some handling that flags city + country names.
 I would add a JSON file with a list of cities to choose from.
+* Regarding db Queries

 #### Code

-* Seperate Models into their own file.
+* Separate Models into their own file.
 As the project grows the app.py file would grow too large to manage.
 * Breakup functions in app.py.
 Some functions are doing multiple jobs.
 All should have one job (where possible) and given comments to explain said job.
 * I added an API Key for gathering external weather data.
-I would remove this and ask the user to fetch their owne Key
+I would remove this and ask the user to fetch their own Key.

 #### Testing

 *